-It is an unlikely scenario that you would want to feed your cat broccoli, or that your pet would come over and sniff the dinner plate with broccoli present, however for those wanting to know if cats can in fact eat this rather delicious green vegetable – the answer is yes they can.
+It is an unlikely scenario that you would want to feed your cat broccoli or that your pet would come over and sniff the dinner plate with broccoli present, but for those wanting to know if cats can eat this rather delicious green vegetable, the answer is yes, they can.

 In fact, broccoli is completely safe for cats to eat.
 It is nontoxic to felines and does not appear on the American Society for the Prevention of Cruelty to Animals’ toxic plant list or list of human foods unsafe for pets.

 Cats and Broccoli — Any Feline Health Benefits?

 Broccoli is actually packed with antioxidant properties.
 Broccoli can help ward off free radicals in the body, and some studies even suggest that broccoli in the diet can assist in the prevention of several disease processes.